skeeto/emacs-aio/README.md

 pause while they wait on asynchronous events.
 They do not block any thread while paused.

-See also: [An Async / Await Library for Emacs Lisp][post]
+Introduction: [An Async / Await Library for Emacs Lisp][post]

-Because it uses `record`, this package requires Emacs 26 or later.
+Installation is [available through MELPA][melpa].
+Since it uses the `record` built-in, it requires Emacs 26 or later.

 ## Usage